getpelican/pelican-plugins/post_stats/readme.rst

 Post Statistics
 ==================

+**NOTE:** `This plugin has been moved to its own repository <https://github.com/pelican-plugins/statistics>`_.
+Please file any issues/PRs there.
+Once all plugins have been migrated to the `new Pelican Plugins organization <https://github.com/pelican-plugins>`_, this monolithic repository will be archived.

 A Pelican plugin to calculate various statistics about a post and store them in an article.stats dictionary:

 - ``wc``: how many words